hasura/hasura-discord-docs-bot/README.md

 Building the bot was much easier than I remembered, which I'm unsure if that had to do with Discord's APIs improving or me simply upskilling over the years as the last time I'd built a Discord bot was circa ~2018/2019-ish.
-I won't go over all the code, but I will detail the some of the fun parts.
+I won't go over all the code, but I will detail some of the fun parts.

 The main things that mattered are listening to the `on_message` event, and the task loop.